It happened again. You set a goal but didn't meet it. Maybe you didn't even try.

 20. Shop sales racks for discounted clothes and accessories.

-21. Attend a play, concert, or other type of artistic performance.
+21. Attend a play, concert, or another type of artistic performance.

 22. Attend a sporting event.